 \paragraph{Organization of the paper.} The remainder of this paper is structured as follows.
 Section~\ref{section:opt-finite-dim} develops the stochastic control formulation for global optimization in Euclidean spaces, provides a detailed convergence analysis as the regularization parameter $\eps \to 0$, establishes the well-posedness of the associated control problems, and reports numerical experiments.
 Section~\ref{section:optimization-measure} extends the proposed framework to optimization over the Wasserstein space of probability measures, presenting the mean-field control formulation, deriving the corresponding convergence results (including the $N$-particle approximation), and illustrating the methodology through numerical studies.
+Then the conclusion in Section~\ref{sec:conclusion} summarizes the findings and discusses potential avenues for future research.
 Finally, the proofs for Proposition \ref{prop-well-posedness-mfc} and Theorem \ref{thm:value_convergence} are provided in Appendix \ref{app:well-posedness_mfc} and Appendix \ref{app:particle_convergence}, respectively.